 I forked TextMate with the aim of making the bottom toolbars meld better with the text area and sidebar, then got carried away and drew new icons, made a dynamic dark theme that accounts for Desktop Tinting, and did lots of other little things.

-For the past 6 years, I’ve led the design of Chrome for iOS/iPadOS, striving to make it a great browser and a respectable platform citizen.
-There is still much to be done, but it’s come a long way…
+For six years I led the design of Chrome for iOS/iPadOS, where I strove to make it a great browser and a respectable platform citizen.

 While working on version 3 of Linkinus, I found myself constantly wondering how my source list template icons would look when rendered by the system (circa OS X 10.8), so I designed a simple app that would show me.